Skip to content

 Charges provided from third party vendors are allowable under RESPA, but inflating the fees as a ‘mark-up’ is a RESPA violation and is expressly prohibited.
 For example, a selling or listing agent may give nominal gift certificates ($50.00 or less) as a ‘thank you’ to his or her client post closing in a transaction where the buyer received a federally-insured loan.
 Such should not be deemed a RESPA violation because the provision of a gift card is not directly related to the cost of services and fees associated with a given transaction and is a form of a ‘thank you’ post close.

 Room rentals and other associated fees in connection with a federally- insured loan transaction are allowable, as long as the charges are not substantially higher than the market rate for such use.
-If above market rate, HUD most likely will deem the excess amount as a disguised “referral fee” in violation of RESPA’s prohibition of “kick-backs”.
+If above market rate, CFPB most likely will deem the excess amount as a disguised “referral fee” in violation of RESPA’s prohibition of “kick-backs”.

 1. No Referral Fees Between Companies When One Has an Ownership Interest in the Other